 - As a father with children in my home, I would be worried what might happen every time I left my wife alone with the kids.

 - Also, as a son or daughter of an elderly couple, I would spend my days and evenings fretting about my parents and their safety.

 - Even as a neighbor of one of the victims, I would find myself dwelling on the “what ifs”.

 Mixed in with Braiden Rathy’s string of burglaries and the charges against Rathy’s parents, is yet another crime by a 33 three year old, unnamed female.
 This person is charged with “Fraud”.
 While there are no details concerning those fraud charges, one can make certain assumptions.

 Most fraud charges stem from the illegal use of somebody’s identity, either to sign documents or to use their credit cards and/or cheques.
 Since we already know that certain forms of identity were stolen in the burglaries, it becomes evident that some pieces of identification were used precisely for that purpose, hence the fraud charges.

 This type of theft from victims further terrorizes them by stealing, not just their possessions, but also their “good” name and can have repercussions on their credit and on their lives years down the road.
 It is a heinous and despicable crime.

 Should there be any conviction(s), our courts need to take all of those facts into consideration when passing sentences on Douglas and Ruth Rathy, on their son Braiden Rathy and on this unnamed female

-It is time for our courts to stop molly cuddling criminals and start handing out sentences that get the attention of the criminals.
-We cannot afford anymore liberal sentences and lenient treatment of those who terrorize us with their criminal activity, especially when they invade the sanctity of our homes.
+It is time for our courts to stop molly cuddling criminals.
+They need to start handing out sentences that get the attention of the criminals.
+We cannot afford anymore liberal sentences and lenient treatment.
+These true for criminals who terrorize us when they invade the sanctity of our homes.
 It is times for judges to start protecting us instead of protecting the criminals.
 It is time for justice.